 When choosing a craniofacial center to care for your child, we encourage you to ask how many patients they have seen with your child’s condition and how many surgeries they have performed.

 Many families consider national rankings in choosing medical care for their children.
-In 2019, U.S. News & World Report ranked Seattle Children’s Neurosciences Center among the top 10 in the nation, and named the hospital to the Honor Roll of the country’s 10 best pediatric hospitals.
+For more than a decade, U.S. News & World Report has consistently ranked our Neurosciences Center among the top pediatric neurology and neurosurgery programs in the country, which means your child will be cared for by the very best.

 Read more about Seattle Children’s Craniofacial Center.